Conium: Taxonomy

 The genus name "Conium" references the Greek word koneios for 'spin' or 'whirl', alluding to the dizzying effects of the plant's poison after ingestion.
 In the vernacular, "hemlock" most commonly refers to the species C. maculatum, but it also refers to Cicuta species (water hemlock), where both species are similar in physical features, and both are highly toxic.

 The genus Conium was erected by Carl Linnaeus in 1753.
 Several botanists, such as J.F.M.
 Cannon, G.H.
 Leute, and J.H.
 Ross, have historically made the argument that southern African species of Conium has few significant distinctions.
 Some even claim that the genus has no independent species at all.
 They argue that the populations in southern Africa "may be the result of the chance introduction of a few individuals which represented genetically a very limited range of the total variability of the species."
 Some believe that each species of Conium is synonymous to C. maculatum.
 Others believe that there are two to three distinct southern African species of Conium.

 History

+Conium was known to ancient Greeks, who used it for its narcotic properties and in capital punishment.
+It was the method used to execute Theramenes and the means by which Socrates took his own life.

 Conium maculatum, also known as poison hemlock, was first described by Carl Linnaeus in his 1753 publication, Species Plantarum.
 It was the first described species within the genus.
 "Maculatum" means spotted, referencing the purple blotches characteristic of this species.

-Conium chaerophylloides was described by Danish plant collector Christian Friedrich Ecklon (1795-1868) and German botanist Karl Ludwig Philipp Zeyher.
+Conium chaerophylloides was described by Danish plant collector Christian Friedrich Ecklon (1795–1868) and German botanist Karl Ludwig Philipp Zeyher.
 In 1828, they came together in South Africa, forming a partnership.
 For the next decade, they built their collection, describing almost 2000 genera and species.

 Both C. fontanum and C. sphaerocarpum were described by South African botanist Olive Mary Hilliard and English botanist Brian Laurence Burtt.
 Together, they published their classifications in the South African Journal of Botany in 1985.